 This is an error from an overloaded GPU.
 Read here how to resolve:

 This issue often happens because of extrapolation errors when using “Curved screen/Dome” scanning method.
-The maps generated after each scan are bad, which (unfortunately) cause the blending calculation to crash.
-To resolve, you need to redo the scans and make sure, that the generated maps are valid.
+The maps generated after each scan are bad, which (unfortunately) causes the blending calculation to crash.
+To resolve, you need to redo the scans and make sure, to have valid generated maps.
 Follow these instructions after each scan carefully:

 Once all projectors are handled this way, having a proper projector map, the blending calculation won’t crash.